Shintakuenzou/ShintakuEnzou/README.md

 I'm a software engineer.
 My specialty is developing **frontend applications with Reactjs and Nextjs**.

 - Technology enthusiast
-- egree in systems analysis and development
+- Degree in systems analysis and development
 - I am currently learning Java and Authentication Strategies

 💼 I have experience working with: